This is the multi-page printable view of this section. Click here to print.

 1. Open the Grafana UI in your browser and log in with an admin user.

-2. Click on the Settings icon in the left sidebar and select API Keys.
+2. Click on the Configuration icon in the left sidebar and select API Keys.

 3. Give the API key a name and change its role to Admin.